 Which yoga mat material is best?

-As a general rule, aim for a yoga mat material that matches your practice, budget and lifestyle.
+As a general rule, aim for a yoga mat material that matches how you practice yoga, budget, and lifestyle.
 If you want a durable yoga mat, go for a PVC mat.
 If you want an eco-friendly yoga mat, go for rubber, cork or jute.
 If you want an affordable mat, go for a TPE or an EVA yoga mat.
+Alternatively, go to your local yoga studio, ask your yoga teacher what he/she recommends.